 7. The Trump family could be next on Mueller’s list

-Michael Flynn was also at the top of a short list of people expected to be indicted on Monday as well.
+Michael Flynn was also at the top of a short list of people expected to be indicted as well.
 Flynn omitted information about his involvement with foreign officials during the transition period of Trumps presidency.
 Learning of that led Trump to force Flynn to retire after only serving 24 days in office.

 Next: Trump could also get indicted rather easily.